 Gore Vidal movies: The Best Man, Caligula, Suddenly Last Summer.
 (Image: A young Gore Vidal.)
-Author, playwright, screenwriter, acerbic storyteller, and political commentator Gore Vidal died Tuesday, July 31, '12, at his home in the Hollywood Hills.
+Author, playwright, screenwriter, acerbic storyteller, and political commentator Gore Vidal died on July 31 at his home in the Hollywood Hills.
 Vidal, who had been living in Los Angeles since 2003, was 86.

 Gore Vidal movies